-Not only are LED smart bulbs more energy-efficient than traditional incandescent bulbs, but you'll feel like Tony Stark walking through your home controlling the lighting with just your voice.
-Google Home is one of the tentpole home assistant platforms, so of course, there are a plethora of smart bulb brands eager to get that "works with Google" badge.
+Not only are LED smart bulbs more energy-efficient than traditional incandescent bulbs, but you'll feel like Tony Stark walking through your home, controlling the lighting with just your voice.
+Google Home is one of the tentpole home assistant platforms, so of course, there are a plethora of smart bulb brands eager to get that "works with the Google Assistant" badge.
 The question you need to ask yourself as a consumer is how many bulbs you need for your home and how much are you willing to spend?

 Full-feature smart lights

 To experience the best that smart LED lights can offer, you'll want to start with ones that are entirely customizable with the full spectrum of colors available.
 Because these bulbs are way more expensive than any light bulb you've probably bought in your life — and often require a dedicated smart hub to relay between the bulbs and your home network — you're going to want to choose a brand that can satisfy all your smart lighting needs or piece together your house plan with bulbs that don't need a hub.

 - Light your home with color: Philips Hue Color Smart Bulb Starter Kit (4-pack w/ Hub)

 - No hub required: LIFX Wi-Fi Smart LED Light Bulb (4-pack)